 In January 1987, R. Budd Dwyer’s suicide left America in shock — not because R. Budd Dwyer was particularly well known outside of Pennsylvania, but because his violent death took place in the most public place imaginable: a press conference.
 And it was all on camera.

-On January 15, 1987, R. Budd Dwyer held a meeting in his suburban Pennsylvania home.
-Dwyer, the acting Pennsylvania State Treasurer, sat with his press secretary James Horshock and Deputy Treasurer Don Johnson to discuss setting up a press conference related to his recent legal issues.
+On January 15, 1987, R. Budd Dwyer, the acting Pennsylvania State Treasurer, held a meeting in his suburban Pennsylvania home.
+He sat with his press secretary James Horshock and Deputy Treasurer Don Johnson to discuss setting up a press conference related to his recent legal issues.

-The 47-year-old was a week away from his sentencing on convictions connected to bribery but had nevertheless been adamant about his innocence throughout the investigation and trial.
+The 47-year-old was a week away from his sentencing on convictions connected to bribery, but he remained adamant about his innocence, as he had done throughout the investigation and trial.

-Both Horshock and Johnson left Dwyer’s home that evening assuming that their boss would resign at the press conference but that he’d make one last statement of innocence and plead for mercy in front of the local media.
+Both Horshock and Johnson left Dwyer’s home that evening assuming that their boss would resign at the press conference on January 22 after making one last statement of innocence and pleading for mercy in front of the local media.